 “From day one it was full hype, just full vibes from day one.
-I’m a individual that I feel vibes and I felt every one in all the educators’ vibes from the get-go and I could tell that it was pure niceness.
+I’m a person who I feel vibes and I felt each considered one of the educators’ vibes from the get-go and I could tell that it was pure niceness.

 :Their willingness and love for the humanities just drew me closer to them and the art of dance especially,” Dawe said.

-“I reinforced something that I knew before as we went back to fundamentals that are very essential.
+“I reinforced something that I knew before as we went back to fundamentals that are very vital.

 “What we did the primary two days was hip hop [which was well received] and my passion for hip hop has grown much more,” the longtime dancer added with enthusiasm in his voice.